Munich AI Lectures • 12.02.2026 • LMU Munich, Main Building, Room D209

 Join Our Director Thomas Seidl at the LMU AI Lecture Series

 In his lecture, Thomas Seidl, Professor of Computer Science at LMU, will talk about the latest developments in artificial intelligence.
-Besides reflecting on the terminology and limitations of artificial intelligence, the lecture will present …
+Besides reflecting on the terminology and limitations of …

 LMU KI Lecture Series • 25.01.2022 • Virtual